Skip to content

 1. You will need a staging environment that mirrors your offline production server.
 After creating this environment, begin by upgrading the offline staging server to the latest Package Manager release.

 2. Follow the instructions for the Initial Setup of an Air-Gapped server in the Initial Setup section, using the offline staging server.
+Always install the matching version of the offline downloader utility for your Package Manager server.

 3. After you have validated that everything works as expected, copy the offline data, e.g., /var/lib/rspm-offline-data, from the offline staging server to the offline production server.